 For a recent graduate or a student continuing your education, you may find that utilizing a skills section of your resume can be a useful tool to supplement a less than abundant professional work history.
+It’s an important part of resume writing.
 Admissions directors and potential employers will use this short section to better understand that you have the right skills to exceed the basic standards of the college program or job you are applying to.

 Read more about resumes in our resume writing series: